Splitify/end-of-project-review/content/index.md

 ### What went poorly

-* Spotify lacking updated documentation - see genre data above (Last.fm)
+* Spotify lacking updated documentation - genre data (Last.fm)
-* See grouping paragraph above
+* Grouping
 * We didn’t use the rejection feature on pivotal

 * Pivotal software bugs